 Honours is a one year stand-alone program, completed after successfully fulfilling the requirements of the undergraduate degree

 After completing a degree there are a broad range of postgraduate options available in a variety of fields which can allow you to specialise in a particular area of interest or build upon your existing knowledge base.
 To explore such options please visit the Postgraduate Handbook at http://www.newcastle.edu.au/program/postgraduate/.

 Not everyone uses their degree in the same way and the transferable skills gained through university study may allow graduates to pursue a range of careers that might not be directly linked to their study.
-Below is a sample list of job titles that might be suitable for someone with the skills gained during the Bachelor of Podiatry.
+Below is a sample list of job titles that might be suitable for graduates with the skills gained upon completion of the Bachelor of Podiatry.

 Getting the Edge

 Most employers seek to recruit people who have relevant work experience and an appreciation for their industry.
 Here is a check list of ideas about gaining experience and industry knowledge.

 - Check the type of experience most employers in your field of interest expect.
 Don’t overlook the part time work you may be currently doing.
 Most employers understand that the skills are transferrable even if the work is not in their industry.